MonkWarrior08/Model_Router/README.md

 Model Router is a Python-based tool that solves a key problem for businesses using AI: how to efficiently and effectively leverage the ever-growing ecosystem of Large Language Models (LLMs).

-Instead of being locked into a single provider or using a powerful, expensive model for every task, this router analyzes a user's request and dynamically routes it to the most suitable model from OpenAI, Anthropic, or Google, using a specialized, task-specific instruction to ensure the highest quality output.
+Instead of being locked into a single provider or using a powerful, expensive model for every task, this router intelligently analyzes each user request through multiple dimensions:

+1. **Task Classification**: Categorizes requests into specialized domains (professional coding, creative writing, conversational AI, or tutoring)
+2. **Instruction Selection**: Chooses between default and specialized instructions within each category (e.g., poetry-specific prompts for creative writing, or Socratic method for tutoring)
+3. **Complexity Analysis**: Determines the thinking level (low/medium/high) based on prompt complexity and keywords
+4. **Dynamic Parameter Optimization**: Automatically configures model-specific parameters including temperature, thinking budgets for Gemini 2.5 models, and reasoning effort for OpenAI's o-series models

+The router then routes to the optimal model from OpenAI, Anthropic, or Google with precisely tuned parameters to ensure the highest quality output for each specific task type.

 ## How to Run and Test the Demo